 Is there a Mothers Group near you or the school?
 If yes, try to meet with them to learn more about their work.
 Write below some of the things the Mothers Group does.
+Remember to write in the School Experience Diary.
+What did I do this week?

 If no, ask your Mentor and Headteacher about the possibility of forming such a group.
 You are not expected to lead this, but maybe the Headteacher would think about it.
 Even if this can not happen, think about how a Mothers' Group could help the school.
 YOU can write some of your thoughts below.

-You have kept a record of what you do in lessons to help the teacher and the learners.
+Review You have kept a record of what you do in lessons to help the teacher and the learners.
 This is important information and good evidence of your contributions to learning and to the school.
 Make time to ask your teacher and your Mentor for feedback on your support in the classroom.
-Are there other ways of working you would like to try out?
-Make a note of these here.
+Are there other ways of working you would like to try out? \\\\\ Make a note of these here.

 Teaching Assistant's report and self-assessment Remember to discuss with your Mentor and other Teaching Assistants how you are all acting as role models for girls in school.
+Mentor comments and evaluation Your own reflection as a Mentor on what you have learned through mentoring the Scholar through this unit \\\\\ .....